corda/corda-docs-portal/content/en/platform/corda/4.11/enterprise/node/collaborative-recovery/ledger-recovery/recovery-using-shell.md

     parent: corda-enterprise-4-11-ledger-recovery
 tags:
 - ledger recovery
-title: Ledger recovery using the shell
+title: Ledger Recovery using the shell
 weight: 800
 ---

-# Ledger recovery using the shell
+# Ledger Recovery using the shell

 The following examples show the different ways to use the Ledger Recovery flow from the Corda node shell.